 - No instant feedback: In a classroom, a professor is there to ask questions, call on students, and respond to their comments and concerns.
 The professor of your online course isn’t necessarily available when you are, especially if you are taking an asynchronous course.
 If you don’t understand something, it’s up to you to email the professor and wait for a response.
 This frustrates some students, but others aren’t held back any more than they would be in traditional classrooms.
 They know that their professors aren’t their only resources.
-They have the internet, dictionaries, textbooks, and their classmates’ phone numbers at their disposal.
+They have the internet, dictionaries, textbooks, and their classmates’ phone numbers or email addresses at their disposal.

 - Perceived feeling that student is not accountable: As an online student, you are responsible for your work, but it may not feel that way.
 Getting used to a class that does not meet in person can be difficult, but you have to remember that it is just as important as a traditional class.
 If you take your assignments seriously, you shouldn’t encounter any problems.